The 7 Ways to Live Life is coming soon!

 “No, she wasn’t,” the bald man looked at him with the “can we please not ask any more stupid questions” face of a tired parent.

-“I understand why the Blenheim Papers needed transferring,” Glibson absentmindedly twisted his gold wedding ring around and around, “but why did you permanently give her the Black Arrow files?”
+“I understand why the Blenheim Papers needed transferring,” Glibson absentmindedly twisted his gold wedding ring around and around, “but why did we trust her to make it through?”

-“So you risked that information for one girl?” the President’s face turned red.
+“Don’t you think it’s rather stupid to base this entire operation on one girl?” the President’s face turned red.

 “That ‘one girl,’ sir,” the military advisor on China sarcastically made quotes in the air with his long fingers, “sacrificed her family and Chang, her friend and lover, in order to save our country.
 Don’t think she wouldn’t have given her life.
 But we needed her.
 We need her.
 We are now lost without her.
 And we can’t trust anyone.
 As many spies as we have in China, they must have an equal number here.
 This whole mission will be so much slower now.”

 “And what about…God’s Flower?” the President asked.
 “I’m assuming we’re just going to have this covert CIA intelligence operation going on.”

 “Clandestine,” the bald man said, squinting at a paper he’d picked up.
 “Not covert.”

 “Look it up, Mr. President.
 Wikipedia will tell you the difference.”